 As you have noticed, Lemizh is a conlang or constructed language.
 It is an attempt to use Occam’s razor for creating a grammar, not because this should result in a better language, but just because I wanted to.

 This means that the ‘observable predictions’ – to stay in the diction of the quoted Wikipedia entry – are the ideas we can represent in speech; the ‘explanatory theory’ is of course the grammar, used to arrange these ideas in a fashion typical of this language; and the ‘assumptions’ of which we should need as few as possible are the rules that constitute that grammar.
 Lemizh is the best solution I could find (provided it is a solution).
 To get an idea of its simplicity, have a look at the page Summing up, unless you have already been there.
 But don’t expect to understand much of it before you have read the tutorial.

-The regularity of the grammar seems to imply that Lemizh is an engineered language but, as noted in the history section, it might as well be the result of a series of strange coincidences in a natural language.
+The regularity of the grammar seems to imply that Lemizh is an engineered language but, as noted on the history page, it might as well be the result of a series of strange coincidences in a natural language.

 What fascinates me about Lemizh is that it reproduces a lot of the behaviour of natural science, if on a much smaller scale.

 Just as physics moves farther and farther away from ‘common sense’, Lemizh has ever been moving away from Indo-European grammar, though at no point I decided on a rule for its strangeness or alienity (except perhaps with the hexadecimal number system).
 All changes were applied with reluctance – e.g., I resisted a long time to merge verbs and nouns into a single part of speech.